On phenomenological parametrizations for the luminosity distance of gravitational waves: Introduction

-Another theory that has received attention in the past few years is DHOST, a generalisation of the Hordensky gravity which comes up as a way to avoid the Ostrogradsky instability \cite{woodard2015theorem}.
-This theory modifies the Lagrangian of the GR by the addition of higher order terms of a scalar field, and it focuses on the degeneracy of their Lagrangian rather than the order of their equations of motion \cite{langlois2018degenerate}.
-By properties demanded on its scalar field, DHOST is a ghost-free theory, and it has only 3 degrees of freedom (two for the metric term and one in the scalar field).
+{DHOST gravity is a class of theories that has received attention} in the past few years.
+These theories are a generalisation of Hordenski gravity which comes up as a way to avoid the Ostrogradsky instability \cite{woodard2015theorem}.
+DHOST modifies the Lagrangian of GR by the addition of higher order terms of a scalar field, and it focuses on the degeneracy of their Lagrangian rather than the order of their equations of motion \cite{langlois2018degenerate}.
+By properties demanded on the scalar field, DHOST is a ghost-free theory, and it has only 3 degrees of freedom (two for the metric and one in the scalar field).
 Also, due to its generality, it admits several cosmological solutions \cite{2016dhostcubic,2017effectivedescription}.